yurikoval/omniauth-slack/README.md

 ## The Auth Hash
 <!-- *TODO: Give a quick bit about what an auth_hash object is.* -->

+Each Successful OmniAuth authorization places an [AuthHash](https://github.com/omniauth/omniauth/wiki/Auth-Hash-Schema) object in the environment `env['omniauth.auth']`.
+The AuthHash is just an enhanced hash object containing data from the [OAuth2](https://github.com/oauth-xx/oauth2) response received from the get-token API call made during the OmniAuth callback phase.

 The AuthHash from this gem has the standard top-level components of an `OmniAuth::AuthHash` object, however the omniauth-slack gem will no longer be mapping specific data points from the access-token to specific fields in the AuthHash `info` section. **Please read the following** for an explanation of this change.